viviandotdev/ObsidianVault/20 Sources/Essays/An Existentialist Approach to Life.md

 ### An Existentialist Approach to Life

-[[Existentialism]] - individuals create their own meaning and purpose in life without pre-determined. meaning This is different from the view that
+[[Existentialism]] - individuals create their own meaning and purpose in life without pre-determined. meaning This is different from the view that you are born with a purpose?
 On Getting the Life You Want

 #### Highlights